Burning out sucks.

-One of the best things you can do for your life is get frequent and regular exercise.
-As an entrepreneur, you’re likely facing lots of high stress situations and studies have found that exercise can reduce anxiety and boost productivity.
+One of the best things you can do for your life is getting frequent and regular exercise.
+As an entrepreneur, you’re likely facing lots of high-stress situations and studies have found that exercise can reduce anxiety and boost productivity.

-A walk, a run on a treadmill, a few sets under the bar; exercise can give you a break from your work and a feeling of satisfaction that makes everyday better.
+A walk, a run on a treadmill, a few sets under the bar; exercise can give you a break from your work and a feeling of satisfaction that makes every day better.
 If you are having trouble getting your mind off work nothing will help like having a large amount of weight in your hands.
-This will also release a lot of good chemicals into your brain making you feel better.
+This will also release a lot of good chemicals in your brain making you feel better.

 “You are the average of the five people you spend the most time with.” – Jim Rohn

 You are the people you surround yourself with.
-The people you have brought into your circle can keep you focused, motivated, and feeling supported.
+The people you have brought into your circle can keep you focused, motivated, and feel supported.
 They are the ones that know when you need a break and will ask if you want to grab a bite or a pint.
 I mentioned above that you need to learn when to stop saying yes, but part of that is knowing to say yes when you need to see people.
-Aim to see friends at least 2 times a week even if one of those is a remote work / hangout day.
+Aim to see friends at least 2 times a week even if one of those is a remote work/hangout day.

 “Induced positive emotions produce wider visual search patterns, novel and creative thoughts and actions, more inclusive social groups, and more flexible goals and mindsets” Fredrickson, 2009

 By staying in a positive frame of mind you will see an increase in multiple areas;

 So being positive actually acts as it’s own positive feedback loop, you stay positive and you improve, allowing you to keep improving and stay positive longer.
 You need to do things that allow you to focus on the positive things in your life, take inventory of the good, meditate, review your day with a cup of team, just focus on the positive.